davidwrede/chef-web-docs-1/includes_dsl_custom_resource/includes_dsl_custom_resource_method_provides.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag dsl_custom_resource_method_provides

-Use the ``provides`` method to associate a custom resource with the |dsl recipe| on different operating systems.
+Use the ``provides`` method to associate a custom resource with the Recipe DSL on different operating systems.
 When multiple custom resources use the same DSL, specificity rules are applied to determine the priority, from highest to lowest:

 #. provides :resource_name, platform_version: ‘0.1.2’
 #. provides :resource_name, platform: ‘platform_name’